Dr Dina Al Shafie

 Dr Paul Marshall

 Dr Marshall is the author and editor of over twenty books, the general editor of Religious Freedom in the World, and has done particular work on Egypt and more broadly on blasphemy and apostasy in a range of countries.
 Amongst his books that deal with Egypt are Egypt’s Endangered Christians, Massacre at the Millennium, Religious Freedom in the World (2008), and Silenced: How Blasphemy and Apostasy Codes are Choking Freedom Worldwide (2011, Oxford University Press).
 He also given invited expert testimony to U.S. government bodies including the Helsinki Commission, the U.S. House of Representatives International Affairs Committee, and the Senate Committee on Foreign Relations.
 He has been accepted as an expert witness on religious freedom issues in Egypt numerous times and has lectured on Egypt at training session for INS and DHS Asylum Bureaus.
-His writings have been translated into Albanian, Arabic, Chinese, Czech, Danish, Dutch, Farsi, French, German, Greek, Italian, Japanese, Korean, Malay, Norwegian, Portuguese, Russian, and Spanish.
+His writings have been translated into Albanian, Arabic, Chinese, Czech, Danish, Dutch, Farsi, French, German, Greek, Italian, Japanese, Korean, Malay, Norwegian, Portuguese, Russian, Spanish, Swedish, and Ukrainian.

 Hugh is a freelance investigative journalist specialising in the Middle East and North Africa.
 He has worked with a wide variety of international media including the BBC, CNN, Al Jazeera, Guardian, Telegraph, Independent, CNBC, Economist, New York Times, Washington Post, Foreign Policy, London Review of Books, Mirror, Express, Sun, and others.
 His journalism has appeared on the front pages of the Guardian, Telegraph, Independent and New York Times newspapers and he has written, produced and presented radio and TV programmes for the BBC and Al Jazeera English. ( www.hughmiles.com ).
 He is the author of two books, 'Al Jazeera: How Arab TV News Challenged the World' (published Jan 2005) and 'Playing Cards in Cairo' (April 2008).
 He has contributed to several other publications.
 Since 2005 Hugh has been a Contributing Editor of the American University in Cairo’s media journal.